Get started now with a basic soy candle making recipe!

-So I am going to list oils from a few different soy candle fragrance oil suppliers that I know to give a good hot throw in soy candle wax.
+So I am going to list oils from a few different companies that sell wholesale candle making supplies .
+These companies are ones that I know sell fragrance oils that give a good hot throw in soy candle wax.
 These are oils that I have used and highly recommend.
-I have by no means tried all the oils that these suppliers carry, so that’ll be up to you if you want to try some other kinds.
-Many candle making suppliers carry 1oz samples of their oils, so it is wise to start with that and do some testing of your soy candles before deciding on buying more in bulk.
+I have by no means tried all the fragrance oils that these suppliers carry, so that’ll be up to you if you want to try some other kinds.
+Many candle making suppliers carry 1oz samples of their oils, so it is wise to start with that and do some testing your soy candles before deciding on buying more in bulk.

-And remember, just because a fragrance oil from one company throws awesome, that does not mean the same fragrance from a different company will do the same!
-Oils will vary from company to company (though some may use the same manufacturer, so might have some of the same fragrances).
+And remember, just because a fragrance oil from one company throws awesome, that does not mean the same fragrance oil from a different company will do the same!
+Candle fragrance oils will vary from company to company (though some may use the same manufacturer, so might have some of the same fragrances).

 And to answer the question “Can I make candles with perfume?”
-No, most perfumes contain alcohol, and even if they don’t, candle fragrance oils are specifically made to use in candle wax.
+No, most perfumes contain alcohol, and even if they don’t, fragrance oils for candles are specifically made to use in candle wax.